simonwisdom/house-availability-calendar/README.md

 # House Availability App

 A Cloudflare-based heat map showing when housemates are free for house events.
-The app aggregates calendar data from Google Calendar, Outlook Calendar, and Apple Calendar (via CalDAV) to show evening availability (6-10pm) across the household.
+The app aggregates calendar data from Google Calendar, Outlook Calendar, and Apple Calendar (via CalDAV) to show morning (9am–12pm) and evening (6–10pm) availability across the household.

 ## What It Does

 - Connects to Google Calendar, Outlook Calendar, or Apple Calendar for each housemate
 - Syncs calendar data nightly via Cloudflare Cron Triggers
-- Computes who is free between 6-10pm each evening
+- Computes who is free during the morning (9am–12pm) and evening (6–10pm) windows each day
 - Displays a rolling 4-week heat map showing availability counts
 - Mobile-friendly with week-by-week navigation
 - Supports multiple calendars per user